ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v24.md

 ### Network File System performance enhancement
 {: #relnotes_v24-nfs}

 The performance level of 10 IOPS/GB, designed for the most demanding workload types, is no longer limited to specific {{site.data.keyword.CloudDataCent_notm}}, but is now available to all.
-For more information, see the *Storage* section in [vCenter Server overview](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_vcenterserveroverview#technical-specifications-for-vcenter-server-instances).
+For more information, see [Storage](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_vcenterserveroverview#vc_vcenterserveroverview-storage).

 ## Updates for add-on services
 {: #relnotes_v24-services}